Skip to main content

 Run the app

 To test your new feature, you will need an application that already has the capability to send a presentation.
 Our recommendation is to test it with the Pexip Web App 3.
-This way, a participant will join to the conference using your app and a second participant will use the Web App 3.
+This way, a participant will join the conference using your app and a second participant will use the Web App 3.

 Receive Presentation